-The Department of Enterprise Services will conduct an 'ecolawn' pilot project on parts of the Capitol Campus grounds starting in April 2016.
+The Department of Enterprise Services conducted an 'ecolawn' pilot project on parts of the Capitol Campus grounds in 2016.

-Enterprise Services is conducting the pilot project as part of a broader effort to:
+Enterprise Services conducted the pilot project as part of a broader effort to:

 As a result, DES groundskeepers received a 2016 Innovations in State Government award for their use of environmentally-friendly landscape practices on the Capitol Campus from the National Association of State Chief Administrators.

 In 2017, Enterprise Services continues to expand the ecolawn program on the East Campus to improve aesthetics and promote continued increases in the variety of bees and other pollinators, including:

 On the West Campus, Enterprise Services is taking a more aggressive approach in management of turf and weeds, within available resources.
 Enterprise Services will continue many of the green practices that worked well and also saved on labor and resources like: